Affective social competence

 Children' emotion understanding: CUED IN Study

 Emotion understanding is a central competence for children’s interpersonal and academic success, and further understanding the links between emotion socialization, children’s emotion understanding, and children’s success in school is the goal of our NSF-funded research.
 With Patricia Garrett- Peters as co-PI, we extended a longitudinal study from birth housed in the Center for Developmental Science.
-First, we explored associations between multiple facets of emotion understanding (Castro, Halberstadt, & Garrett-Peters, 2015), and then assessed direct and mediated contributions to children’s emotion understanding and emotion regulation made via mothers’ beliefs about emotions, and emotion socialization behavior (Castro, Halberstadt, Garrett-Peters, under review; Garrett- Peters, Halberstadt, & Castro, 2016; MacCormack, Castro, Halberstadt, Rogers, & Garrett-Peters, P., in preparation; Rogers, Halberstadt, Castro, & Garrett-Peters, 2015).
+First, we explored associations between multiple facets of emotion understanding (Castro, Halberstadt, & Garrett-Peters, under review), and then assessed direct and mediated contributions to children’s emotion understanding and emotion regulation made via mothers’ beliefs about emotions, and emotion socialization behavior (Castro, Halberstadt, Garrett-Peters, under review; Garrett- Peters, Halberstadt, & Castro, under review; MacCormack, Castro, Halberstadt, Rogers, & Garrett-Peters, P., under review; Rogers, Halberstadt, Castro, & Garrett-Peters, 2016).
 This is a treasure trove of data still, with lot of research opportunity, both within the study itself and linking to the longitudinal data set.
 For example, we have collaborated with colleagues to FACS code children’s spontaneous expressions of emotion during an in vivo discussion of conflict with parents to identify whether children’s real-life emotional expression is prototypical or non-prototypical; we also have plans for longitudinal analyses.
 We welcome additional collaborators.